TOD-theses/paper-T-RACE/main.typ

 For example, consider the case where both $T_A$ and $T_B$ multiply a value in a storage slot by 5.
 If the storage slot initially has the value 1, then executing both $T_A$ and $T_B$ will result in 25, regardless of the order.
 However, the state changes $Delta_T_B$ and $Delta_(T_B prime)$ are different, as for one scenario the value changes from 1 to 5 and for the other from 5 to 25.
 Therefore, this would be classified as TOD by our definition.

 Note, that our definition is robust against the cases, where the absolute values differ, but the change is constant.
 For instance, if both $T_A$ and $T_B$ would increase the storage slot by 5 rather than multiplying it, the state changes $Delta_T_B$ and $Delta_(T_B prime)$ would be from 1 to 6 and from 6 to 11.
-As our definition for state changes equality uses the difference between the state before and after execution, we would compare the change $6 - 1 = 5$ against $11 - 6 = 5$, thus considering $Delta_T_B = Delta_(T_B prime)$.
+As our definition for state changes equality uses the difference between the state before and after execution, we would compare the change $6 - 1 = 5$ against $11 - 6 = 5$, thus considering $Delta_T_B changesEqual Delta_(T_B prime)$.

 ==== Indirect dependencies